danoscolaterais/HandySlides/README.md

 # Hand Gesture Control for PowerPoint Slides

 This Python project uses OpenCV and MediaPipe to control PowerPoint presentations through hand gestures.
-By clenching your left or right fist, you can navigate between slides.
-The project detects hand gestures in real-time using a webcam and simulates key presses on the keyboard (left or right arrow) to move between slides.
+By clenching your left or right arms, you can navigate between slides.
+The project detects arm gestures in real-time using a webcam and simulates key presses on the keyboard (left or right arrow) to move between slides.

 ## Features:
-- **Right Hand Gesture:** When the right fist is clenched, the "right arrow" key is pressed, moving to the next slide.
+- **Right Arm Gesture:** When the right arm is clenched, the "right arrow" key is pressed, moving to the next slide.
-- **Left Hand Gesture:** When the left fist is clenched, the "left arrow" key is pressed, moving to the previous slide.
+- **Left Arm Gesture:** When the left arm is clenched, the "left arrow" key is pressed, moving to the previous slide.
 - Real-time hand gesture detection using MediaPipe's hand landmark model.
 - Uses OpenCV to capture video feed and detect gestures.
 - Simulates keypresses with the `pyautogui` library.